thomhastings/bt5-scripts/README.txt

-Included is a set of scripts written for BackTrack 5r1, though I'm sure they still work on BackTrack 5r2.
+Included is a set of scripts written for BackTrack 5r2, though they will likely work on other versions.

 Below is each script's name and a short description: